Sumitchongder/QR-SPPS/README.md

 ---

-### NB5 — Hardware Scaling Benchmarks (12 to 30 Qubits)
+### NB5 - Hardware Scaling Benchmarks (12 to 30 Qubits)

 Six independent MPI measurements at qubit counts from 24q to 30q, combined with five single-node benchmarks from 12q to 20q, establish the empirical scaling law governing execution time on the Fujitsu A64FX.
 The least-squares exponential fit yields a doubling rate of r = 1.1993 per qubit (R² = 0.9948), slightly above the theoretical O(2ⁿ) baseline due to MPI inter-node communication overhead at larger state-vector sizes.

-At 30 qubits, the state-vector occupies 17.2 GB — within the ~28.9 GB usable RAM per A64FX node but requiring a 4-node MPI allocation for stability once observable construction overhead is included.
+At 30 qubits, the state vector occupies 17.2 GB, within the ~28.9 GB usable RAM per A64FX node, but requiring a 4-node MPI allocation for stability once observable construction overhead is included.
 A 31-qubit run would require 34.4 GB, exceeding total node RAM; this is a physical hardware ceiling rather than a software or configuration limitation.
-Extrapolating the validated scaling law to 40 qubits yields a classical requirement of 17.6 TB RAM and 1,308 hours per evaluation — confirming that quantum hardware is not merely advantageous but mandatory for exact correlated cascade analysis at industrial scale.
+Extrapolating the validated scaling law to 40 qubits yields a classical requirement of 17.6 TB RAM and 1,308 hours per evaluation, confirming that quantum hardware is not merely advantageous but mandatory for exact correlated cascade analysis at an industrial scale.

 **Outputs saved to:** `QRSPPS_scaling_results.pkl`